byuistats/DS250-Cannon/content/Slides/p5/d1/_index.md

 #### Announcements
 1. Project 4 thoughts
     * Feature Importances - Sorted Bar Graph, not unsorted tables
+    * Suppress warnings
+    * Some submissions are a single long string, not a rendered document
+    * And the winner is...
 2. Midterm class survey
-    * 28 Respondents so far
-    * Trends:
+    * Need more data
-        * Like 2-week structure
-        * Like group work, more time in class to work on projects
-        * Too much reading/more direction on reading
-        * Better classtime management/class structure

 <br>